thearst3rd/autosplitters/README.md

 * Auto start is supported.
 The timer will automatically start when you select a level.
 * Auto split is supported on completing levels.
 	* You can configure which levels you'd like it to split, if you don't want all 100.

+## PlatinumQuest

+Autosplitter for a currently-in-development version of [PlatinumQuest](https://marbleblast.com/index.php/downloads/pq) which includes a built-in RTA speedrunning mode.